-In some cases, software anomalies will cause changes to the software.
-The use of IV&V is important in that changes to software can often have ripple effects throughout the system as well as cause emergent behaviors.
-The IV&V analysis provides insight into these possible effects as well as providing an overall assessment of the impact of the change.
+In some cases, software anomalies cause changes to the software.
+IV&V is important because software changes can often have ripple effects throughout the system and cause emergent behaviors.
+The IV&V analysis provides insight into these possible effects and provides an overall assessment of the impact of the change.

 Principles Related to Tailoring the Standard Requirements

+The SMA TA for the project shall review and approve any tailored Software Assurance and Software Safety Standard requirements.

 Software requirements tailoring is the process used to seek relief from standard requirements consistent with program or project objectives, acceptable risk, and constraints.
-To accommodate the wide variety of software systems and subsystems, application of these requirements to specific software assurance, software safety, and IV&V efforts may be tailored where justified and approved.
-NASA established the TA governance model to approve and mitigate any changes to the application of the requirements in the Software Assurance and Software Safety Standard.
-Tailoring from requirements in the Software Assurance and Software Safety Standard is governed by the following requirements.
-Tailoring at the Center level is to be decided by the SMA TA and the NPR 7150.2 requirements mapping matrix applicability.
+To accommodate the wide variety of software systems and subsystems, applying these requirements to specific software assurance, software safety, and IV&V efforts may be tailored where justified and approved.
+NASA established the TA governance model to approve and mitigate any changes to the Software Assurance and Software Safety Standard requirements.
+Tailoring from requirements in the Software Assurance and Software Safety Standard is governed by the following steps.
+Tailoring at the Center level is decided by the SMA TA and the NPR 7150.2 Requirements Mapping Matrix applicability.
 Tailor the software assurance, software safety, and IV&V requirements using the following levels:

 The first level of tailoring is the Software Classification Decision, see NPR 7150.2.

-The second level of tailoring is the tailoring in the project’s Software Requirements Mapping Matrix, see NPR 7150.2.
+The second level of tailoring is the project’s Software Requirements Mapping Matrix, see NPR 7150.2.

 The third level of tailoring is the tailoring by the Software Assurance TA of the Software Assurance and Software Safety Standard requirements that correspond to the project’s Software Requirements Mapping Matrix requirements.

 The Software Assurance and Software Safety Standard establishes a baseline set of requirements for software assurance, software safety, and IV&V to reduce risks on NASA projects and programs.
-Each project has unique circumstances, and tailoring can be employed to modify the requirements set for software assurance, software safety, and IV&V effort.
+Each project has unique circumstances, and tailoring can modify the requirements set for software assurance, software safety, and IV&V effort.
 Determining the tailoring of requirements is a joint software engineering effort and SMA effort, including acceptable technical and programmatic risk posture, Agency priorities, size, and complexity.
-Requirements can be tailored more broadly across a group of similar projects, a program, an organization, or other collection of similar software development efforts.
+Requirements can be tailored more broadly across a group of similar projects, programs, organizations, or other collections of similar software development efforts.

-Per SWE-121, the software assurance organization maintains a requirements mapping matrix or multiple requirements mapping matrices against requirements in the Software Assurance and Software Safety Standard, including those delegated to other parties or accomplished by contract vehicles.
-Per SWE-013 and SWE-039, the software assurance organization conducts risk assessment efforts to determine the software assurance, software safety, and IV&V tasks to be performed, and the rigor of each task.
-The software assurance organization will develop, maintain, and execute plans and procedures that cover the entire software life-cycle and, as a minimum, address the requirements of the Software Assurance and Software Safety Standard with approved tailoring.
+Per SWE-121, the software assurance organization maintains a Requirements Mapping Matrix or multiple Requirements Mapping Matrices against requirements in the Software Assurance and Software Safety Standard, including those delegated to other parties or accomplished by contract vehicles.
+Per SWE-013 and SWE-039, the software assurance organization conducts risk assessment efforts to determine the software assurance, software safety, and IV&V tasks to be performed and the rigor of each task.

-The approval of the Software Assurance and Software Safety Standard tailoring is determined by the SMA management at the Center Level in conjunction with the project.
 The request for relief from a requirement includes the rationale, a risk evaluation, and reference to all material that justifies supporting acceptance.
 The organization submitting the tailoring request informs the next higher level of involved management of the tailoring request in a timely manner.
-The dispositioning organization reviews the request with the other organizations that could be impacted or have a potential risk (i.e., to safety, quality, cybersecurity, health) with the proposed changes; and obtains the concurrence of those organizations.
+The dispositioning organization reviews the request with the other organizations that could be impacted or have a potential risk (i.e., to safety, quality, cybersecurity, health) with the proposed changes and obtains the concurrence of those organizations.